The $\mathbb{R}$-Local Homotopy Theory of Smooth Spaces: Comparison of spaces constructed from simplicial presheaves

-To conclude this section, we can interpret the functor $Re$---and because of Proposition~\ref{st:|-| S sim Re Q zig-zag} also the functor $S_e$---in the context of the cohesive $\infty$-topos $\bH$ of presheaves of spaces on $\Cart$ as follows (see~\cite{Schreiber:DCCT} for more background).
+We can interpret the functor $Re$---and because of Proposition~\ref{st:|-| S sim Re Q zig-zag} also the functor $S_e$---in the context of the cohesive $\infty$-topos $\bH$ of presheaves of spaces on $\Cart$ as follows (see~\cite{Schreiber:DCCT} for more background and~\cite{Bunk:String} for a brief introduction).
 From the proof of Proposition~\ref{st:|-| S sim Re Q zig-zag} we see that there are canonical weak equivalences

 Using the fact that the topological realisation of a bisimplicial set is independent of which simplicial direction one realises first (up to canonical isomorphism), we obtain canonical weak equivalences